-18 Feb The importance of creating a Unique Selling Point (USP)
+18 Feb Unique Selling Proposition; the importance of creating a USP

-To create a USP that is relevant to your business and essentially leads to the purchase of your products.
-Your USP should be short and concise, and achieve the following:
+To create a USP that is will encourage conversions, a USP should be short and concise, and achieve the following:

 - Explain what your company promises its customers